microsoft/metered-billing-accelerator/deploy/README.md

 To understund the messages sent from the client pleas navigate to [Client messages](metered-billing-accelerator#client-messages) section.

+To configure your producer take the eventHubName and eventHubConnectionString values from the output of the deployment.

 ### Example script in python:

-Take the eventHubName and eventHubConnectionString values from the output of the deployment.

 ```python
 import asyncio